intolerable/stitch/README.md

 # Stitch

-a tiny css preprocessor dsl for haskell
+a tiny css dsl for haskell

 this haskell code:
 ```haskell